Viftrup/viftrup.github.io/_posts/2017-02-08-dwh-the-architecture.markdown

 );
 ```

 - For every record that already exists in the target table, you will run a table update statement, even if nothing was changed.
-Or, you will have to compare every column' value in source and target tables (using the slow OR conditions), taking into consideration NULLs.
+Or, you will have to compare every column's value in source and target tables (using the slow OR conditions), taking into consideration NULLs.

 To deal with NULLs, we could write 3 (!)
-OR comparisons per column:
+OR conditions per column:

 ```sql
 update target_table t